 The number of students who were present but did not take the test ("PTNA students excluded") is shown at the top of the left column.
-Listed directly below the PTNA number is the number of English Language Learner (ELL) students who were deferred for all content areas except Mathematics and Science.
+Listed directly below the PTNA number is the number of English Learner (EL) students who were deferred (eligible if first year in U. S.) for all content areas except Mathematics and Science.